buildbot/buildbot/master/docs/developer/database.rst

         Mark the given master as active or inactive, returning true if the state actually changed.
         If ``active`` is true, the ``last_active`` time is updated to the current time.
+        If ``active`` is false, then any links to this master, such as schedulers, will be deleted.

     .. py:method:: getMaster(masterid)